 - No Air Conditioning or Low Ventilation Areas

 The ambient air temperature around an ice machine needs to stay around 70 degrees for optimal performance.
-As the temperature rises, the machine works harder – which means components wear down faster.
+As the temperature rises, the machine works harder – which means ice maker components wear down faster.

-While you may find a great deal on an ice machine that’s only a year old, if that machine was running in 100-degree conditions, it’s components could have the wear and tear of a 3-4-year-old machine.
+While you may find a great deal on a used Manitowoc or a used Hoshizaki ice machine that’s only a year old, if that machine was running in 100-degree conditions, it’s components could have the wear and tear of a 3-4-year-old machine.

 Bakeries and Breweries

 Health inspectors commonly write code violations for excess mold and slime growth.
 While mold and slime are not something that will necessarily damage an ice maker, a dirty ice machine should be priced accordingly.
+We recommend to bakery and brewery owners that they should receive more than two professional cleanings per year.
+Prospective buyers of a used ice machine should expect the same before buying.
 Professional cleanings can cost a few hundred dollars.
-The seller should not pass that charge on to the buyer unless fully stated.
+The seller should not pass that cost on to the buyer.

 Warehouses, Factories, and Busy Kitchens

 Industrial ice machine or restaurant ice machine models are often exposed to increased levels of dust, dirt, and grease.
 These particles can attach to ice machine components and cause them to work harder than they’re designed to.

 All ice machines work to release heat generated by the unit.
 As these particles attach themselves to your ice machine, they act as an insulator, which prevents your ice machine from adequately releasing heat into the surrounding environment.